LIP-Computing/tutorials/docs/udocker/udocker-01.md

 Encapsulation:

 * Applications, dependencies, configurations everything packed together.
-* Portability across heterogeneous Linux systems.
+* Enables portability across heterogeneous Linux systems.
-* Makes easier the distribution and sharing of ready to use software.
+* Easier distribution and sharing of ready to use software.

 Efficiency:

-* One single kernel shared by many applications.
+* One single kernel, buffers etc shared by many applications.
 * Performance and resource consumption similar to host execution.
 * Take advantage of newer more optimized libraries and compilers.